Diagnosing & Treating Back to School Seasonal Affective Disorder

 What Causes SAD

 While scientists don’t know exactly what causes the condition that’s categorized by lethargy and difficulty concentrating, it’s believed to be linked to hormonal changes brought about by the change in seasons.
-For example, melatonin, a hormone that regulates sleep and wake cycles, is produced in larger quantities as the days grow shorter and darker, causing us to crave more shut-eye.
-Meanwhile, serotonin levels, associated with feelings of happiness and well-being, decrease as exposure to sunlight is limited, giving way to depression.
+For example, the body produces melatonin, a hormone that regulates sleep and wake cycles, in larger quantities as the days grow shorter and darker, causing us to crave more shut-eye.
+Meanwhile, serotonin levels, which we associate with feelings of happiness and well-being, decrease as we limit exposure to sunlight, giving way to depression.
 (2)